-- A. The lessee may sell the leasehold improvements to a new lessee provided the new lessee is in good standing with the CBJ (see Section V). and The lease may be assigned or a new lesse generated with the new lessee as outlined in Section VII; or - B. The lessee shall remove the leasehold improvements at the lessee's sole expense if: - 1.
+- A. The lessee may sell the leasehold improvements to a new lessee provided the new lessee is in good standing with the CBJ (see section V).
+The lease may be assigned or a new lease generated with the new lessee as outlined in section VII; or - B. The lessee shall remove the leasehold improvements at the lessee's sole expense if: - 1.
 The leasehold improvements do not comply with written Airport policies or are inconsistent with the AMP or ALP, at the time of construction; or - 2.
-The leasehold improvements are not sold under X.A. of this section; or - 3.
+The leasehold improvements are not sold under section X.A.; or - 3.
 The Airport makes written findings that the leasehold improvements are a safety hazard to the public.